jfeldbrugge/Geometric-Algebra/index.md

 &= \cos^2 (\theta/2) + \sin^2(\theta/2) =1\,.
 \end{align}$$

 As we will see, this notion of rotation generalizes to higher-dimensional spaces.
-The conjugation of a vector with a rotor preserves the lenght of the vector, as
+The conjugation of a vector with a rotor preserves the length of the vector, as

 $$\begin{align}
 \| R_\theta \textbf{u} R_\theta^{-1}\|^2 &= R_\theta \textbf{u} R_\theta^{-1} R_\theta \textbf{u} R_\theta^{-1}\\